IamSatya/Satya_DevOps_Challenge/infra-challenge/README.md

 ## 2.Jenkins Pipeline

 - Second method using the Jenkins, create a Jenkins JOb as a pipeline and provide this repo and jenkinsfile as find on this path.
-You can first execute so, it will fetch the Jenkinsfile to create build with parameters and it would fail .i.e expected.
+You can first execute so, it will fetch the Jenkinsfile to create build with parameters and it would fail .i.e expected.<br />
-- Create a file /var/lib/jenkins/azurecreds with above azure credentials like below, as these will loaded to jenkins.
+- Create a file /var/lib/jenkins/azurecreds with above azure credentials like below, as these will loaded to jenkins.<br />
-- env.client_id=" 2435467uyhgngbvdcaDwat54y6yh"
+- env.client_id=" 2435467uyhgngbvdcaDwat54y6yh"<br />
-- env.client_secret=" 334566jghvdcsaewfrthhgbvcd "
+- env.client_secret=" 334566jghvdcsaewfrthhgbvcd "<br />
-- env.subscription_id="987tgky78jbtujkj"
+- env.subscription_id="987tgky78jbtujkj"<br />
-- env.tenant_id="39876tfvbjoyghuonj hbj"
+- env.tenant_id="39876tfvbjoyghuonj hbj"<br />
 - On the second execution just click  on Build With Parameters and select/provide the region, environment, domain name, Terraform action and execute.